-When we have large amounts of administrative data or expansive digital traces, it can be tempting to treat them as more definitive than data collected from traditional smaller research studies.
-We might even consider these large datasets as a replacement for scientific studies and essentially a census.
-This over-reach is referred to as the “big data hubris”.
+When we have large amounts of administrative data or expansive digital traces, it can be tempting to treat them as more definitive than data collected from traditional, smaller research studies.
+We might even consider these large datasets to be a replacement for scientific studies and essentially a census.
+This overreach is referred to as the “big data hubris”.
 Data with a large scope does not mean that we can ignore foundational issues of how representative the data are, nor can we ignore issues with measurement, dependency, and reliability.
 (And it can be easy to discover meaningless or nonsensical relationships just by coincidence.)
 One well-known example is the Google Flu Trends tracking system.

 2.1.1.
 Example: Google Flu Trends#

 Digital epidemiology, a new subfield of epidemiology, leverages data generated outside the public health system to study patterns of disease and health dynamics in populations.
 The Google Flu Trends (GFT) tracking system was one of the earliest examples of digital epidemiology.
 In 2007, researchers found that counting the searches people made for flu-related terms could accurately estimate the number of flu cases.
 This apparent success made headlines, and many researchers became excited about the possibilities of big data.
 However, GFT did not live up to expectations and was abandoned in 2015.